 A more general classification, based on the same concepts, can be introduced by replacing the search for optimal solutions with the search for approximation guarantees.
-One just replaces 0 with a threshold $\alpha$ in the three previous definitions.
+One just replaces 0 with a threshold α in the three previous definitions.

-An $\alpha$ -complete algorithm admits, for each instance $I \in \mathcal{I}$ , a time $\bar{t}I$ fter which the algorithm returns a solution with relative difference $\geq \alpha$ .
-This is just an equivalent way to define an $\alpha$ -approximated algorithm.
+An α -complete algorithm admits, for each instance $I \in \mathcal{I}$, a time \overline{t}I fter which the algorithm returns a solution with relative difference $\leq \alpha$.
+This is just an equivalent way to define an α -approximated algorithm.

-A probabilistically approximately $\alpha$ -complete algorithm finds, for each instance $I \in \mathcal{I}$ , an $\alpha$ -approximated solution with probability converging to 1 as the runtime approaches infinity.
+A probabilistically approximately α -complete algorithm finds, for each instance $I \in \mathcal{I}$, an α -approximated solution with probability converging to 1 as the runtime approaches infinity.

-Finally, an essentially $\alpha$ -incomplete algorithm admits some instance $I \in \mathcal{I}$ such that an $\alpha$ -approximated solution can be found only with probability strictly smaller than 1, even as time approaches infinity.
+Finally, an essentially α -incomplete algorithm admits some instance $I \in \mathcal{I}$ such that an α -approximated solution can be found only with probability strictly smaller than 1, even as time approaches infinity.